 Your transmission may not even be causing you any problems, it might just feel like it is.
 When an TCM fails to work properly, you may be getting a feeling that you have a transmission problem but in reality it could be your Transmission control module acting funky.
 A bad TCM can affect your fuel and air mixture, and your timing and spark control causing a feeling that your car is jumping due to a slipping transmission, but it could be your engine that’s choking up.
 And let’s not dismiss what can cause your TCM to act funky when there is nothing wrong with it.
 A bad battery, a bad alternator and other electrical problems can send inadequate voltage to you Transmission Control Module causing your engine/transmission or both to act crazy.

 Whatever the case may be, if you feel like your transmission is acting up, be it an ECM problem or one of the many other transmission problems that can come about, waiting for a rainy day to get them fixed is not a good idea.
 Problems like these won’t go away and will only compound themselves in time.
 Eventually, you will end up stranded somewhere with a vehicle that doesn’t run.
-Even worse, the longer you let a problem like a transmission that is acting up take a back seat to other priorities, the more likely you will have to spend more money to get it fixed.
+Even worse, the longer you let a problem like a transmission that is acting up take a back seat to other priorities, the more likely you will have to spend more money to get it fixed as these module symptoms can end up costing you more at an auto repair shop.

-For all of your Engine Control Module (ECM), ECU, and Transmission Control Module needs, browse through our inventory here at Flagship One, INC. You’ll find we have the largest selection of control modules at the best prices.
+For all of your Engine Control Module (ECM), ECU, and Transmission Control Module needs, browse through our inventory here at Flagship One, INC. Our replacement transmission control module are half the dealer’s asking price.
+You’ll find we have the largest selection of control modules at the best prices.
 We also encourage you to give us a call or email us about any questions you have concerning any of our products.
 Our trained professional staff will be happy to help.